semantic-systems/coypu-temporal-extraction-service-machamp/uie/README.md

     * ``run_temporal_finetuning_uie_large_full_single.bash``

 The crossvalidation finetunes the 10 folds seperately, while the quickstart scripts only finetune one fold per model.
-To change the finetuning dataset target, change the ``dataset_names`` array.
+To change the finetuning dataset target, change the ``dataset_names`` array inside the bash script.
+Although this is only necessary if special constelations of dataset-finetuning is to be tested.
+The six above mentioned scripts were chosen to be sufficient to reproduce the steps of the thesis.

-It is recommended to run the scripts with nohup and to create output logs like this:
+It is recommended to run scripts with ``nohup`` and to create output logs.
+For example:

 ```
 nohup bash run_temporal_finetuning_uie_base_full_multi.bash >> ./finetuning-output.log &